motizukilucas/ml-intro/README.md

 **OBS**: neuro network is an open area of research, so change is constant

+*every part of the neuro network depends on the quality of the inputs*

 ## Examples
 * Path finding AI
   > place a lot of indicators on the map